 The UK Corporate Governance Code recommends that for large, listed companies, at least half of the board directors should be independent non-executive directors.
 For smaller companies, it recommends at least two.
 A seasoned NED can provide start-ups and small businesses with invaluable strategic guidance to overcome challenges and grow successfully.

-This blog post will talk about five major benefits of bringing on an NED for your small business.
+In this blog post, we talk about five major benefits of bringing on an NED for your small business.

 Firstly, though - who is a non-executive director and what is their role?

 A non-executive director is a member of a company’s board of directors.
 Legally they have the same duties and liabilities as the executive directors.
 However, NEDs are generally not involved in the day-to-day running of the business.
 Instead their role is to provide ongoing independent oversight of the company.

 - Contributing to the development of business strategy

 - Monitoring the performance of executive management in meeting agreed objectives

 - Ensuring that robust risk management controls are in place

 - Verifying that financial information is accurate and presenting it to shareholders

 - Playing a part in appointing executive directors and succession planning